 In Georgia, wrongful death is defined as an untimely death that occurs as a result of recklessness, negligent, intentional, or criminal actions of another person or entity.
-Negligence refers to the failure to execute reasonable care when one has a duty to do so.
+Negligence refers to the failure to execute reasonable care when one must do so.
 For example, a nursing home facility could be held liable if a resident died as a result of neglect or abuse in the nursing home.

 Usually, a civil claim for wrongful death could arise if the actions of the entity or individual caused the unnatural death of the victim.
 Some of the legal grounds for wrongful death in Georgia include drunk driving, medical malpractice, contaminated food, and intentional homicide.

 The manufacturer of a defective product or unsafe prescription drug can be held liable if the product or drug causes a person’s death.

 Who Is Qualified to File a Wrongful Death Claim?